CampusAI/CampusAI.github.io/_lectures/lecture_13/lecture13.md

 where $$\mathcal{H}(q_i)$$ is the **entropy** of $$q_i$$ and $$\mathcal{L}_i(p, q_i)$$ is called
-the **Evidence Lower Bound**.
+the **Evidence Lower Bound**, shortened in ELBO.
 Moreover, if we develop on the definition of KL Divergence, we obtain that
 \begin{equation}
 \label{eq:dkl}
 \ln p(x_i) = D_{KL}(q_i(z) \vert\vert p(z \vert x_i)) + \mathcal{L}_i(p, q_i)